 9. Not Your Typical New Year’s Eve

-Do New Year’s Eve Breckenridge-style with the Torchlight and Glow Worm Parades, fireworks over the ski resort and a countdown to midnight at one of the many bars and restaurants.
+Do New Year’s Eve Breckenridge-style with the Torchlight and Glow Worm Parades and a countdown to midnight at one of the many bars and restaurants.
 Perhaps a future New Year’s will see the return of the fireworks on the mountain.

 10. Make Your Own Memories